-In my experience, someone who reads for life is often voracious, undiscriminating and eclectic in their taste, especially early on.
+In my experience, someone who reads for life is often voracious, undiscriminating and eclectic in their taste.
 I have seen teenagers checking out five books at once, happily including Maeve Binchy, J.K.
-Rowling, Manga (a Japanese comic book) Charlotte Brontë and Chinua Achebe in that pile.
+Rowling, Manga (a Japanese comic book), Charlotte Brontë and Chinua Achebe.

 We worry about whether their reading material is challenging them sufficiently or whether they should be reading more nonfiction.
-Teens’ taste for mass-market fantasy series is criticised online, and their Romance stories are mocked.
 Writers ponder whether it is time for them to move beyond mass-market fantasy series and try contemporary fiction while, perhaps hypocritically, adults around the world are buying and reading Young Adult literature in droves.

-Sometimes the world of teenage fiction (alternatively called Young Adult Literature, juvenile fiction, young people’s reads and other names!) seems alien to us.
-The media can dismiss trends or authors; we might be put off by high fantasy, horror or whatever it is our young people are reading.
-As an adult who reads YA, I can assure you that it’s often excellent!
+Sometimes the world of teenage fiction (also known as Young Adult (YA) Literature and other names!) seems alien to us.
 Talk to your daughter about what she’s reading (with an open mind) and maybe even try it yourself.
 You might be surprised.
-After all, there’s a reason why the top twenty most borrowed books of 2018 from Public Libraries were all children’s and YA books make up the majority of the books borrowed from libraries each year in Ireland.
+After all, there’s a reason why children’s and YA books make up the majority of the books borrowed from libraries each year in Ireland.

 We are blessed with beautiful bookshops in Dublin, but there’s no doubt that books are expensive (especially if you have a teenagers reading five novels a week).
 We have a great public library network in Dún Laoghaire Rathdown, so if you haven’t joined up yet, now is your chance.
 Find your local library here.